BrookMaoDev/Hack-the-Valley-8---INSERT-PROJECT-NAME-HERE/README.md

 # ThreatTrace AI: Your Solution for Swift Violence Detection
+Check out our Devpost submission for a demo of ThreatTrace AI: [Devpost - ThreatTrace AI](https://devpost.com/software/threattrace-ai)

 ## ThreatTrace AI eliminates the need for constant human monitoring of camera footage, facilitating faster threat identification and enhanced safety.

 ## Inspiration